-Second, are the participants in our study prospectively assigned to an intervention?
-Sometimes it is straightforward to identify an intervention (for example, a drug or device), but interventions can include exercise, behavioral modifications, or diet.
-Although our study only has one group of participants, they were definitely assigned to an intervention (the daily motivational lecture) in our study design before the study began (that is, prospectively).
+Sometimes it is straightforward to identify an intervention (for example, a new drug, new treatment, or device), but interventions can include exercise, promoting lifestyle changes, behavioral modifications, or diet.
+Although our study only has one small group of participants, they were definitely assigned to an intervention (the daily motivational lecture) in our study design before the study began (that is, prospectively).
 Therefore, our answer to the second question is also “Yes.”

 For example, if a university class listened to a motivational lecture at the beginning of each class and then completed a survey about the quality of the course, the researchers appear to be evaluating the effect of the intervention on the students’ perception of the course or the instructor.

 If our study evaluated the participants' opinions on their job prospects instead of mental health, it probably would not be considered a clinical trial.
 Again, researchers should consult their institutional ethics committee for assistance if it is unclear whether they are evaluating a health-related biomedical or behavioral outcome.

 Many journals and funders prefer that a clinical trial is prospectively registered (that is, registered before patient recruitment begins) with a registry accepted by the International Committee of Medical Journal Editors (ICMJE) (including journals listed on the WHO Clinical Trial Portal).
 However, retrospective registration is also accepted by many journals because clinical trial registration is so valuable to the scientific community.
 The information collected by these registries:

 Clinical trials of treatments and vaccines for COVID-19 have been in the news constantly this year.
 Differences in design, size, and analysis can make it difficult to compare these studies and apply their findings to an individual’s medical care.
 Ultimately, the gold-standard for determining the safety and efficacy of a treatment or vaccine is a clinical trial that is designed to be double-blind, randomized, and placebo-controlled.

-Double-blind indicates that both the participants and the investigators who analyze the data are “blinded” - that is, neither group knows whether the participant has received the active treatment or the vaccine.
+Double-blind indicates that both the participants and the investigators who analyze the data are “blinded” - that is, neither group knows whether the participant has received the active treatment, new drug, or vaccine for a particular disease.
 Blinding helps minimize unconscious bias in the response to the intervention; for instance, a participant may report more soreness at the injection site if they know they received the vaccine instead of the “placebo”.